 Let me take this opportunity to welcome you to the most prestigious tertiary institution in the Caribbean; recently ranked by Times Higher Education among the top 5% of universities in the world.
 You are destined for greatness and you have chosen the right institution to assist you along that journey.
 The UWI Mona in general and the UWI Centre for Disability Studies (UWICDS) specifically, have the right professionals to offer you the best learning experience on issues relating to persons with disabilities in the Caribbean.

 Established in 2009, the mission of the UWICDS is to drive research, training, advocacy and public education issues relating to persons with disabilities in the Caribbean.
 We pride ourselves as an institution with a chernozem of information on persons with disabilities.
+Through our research, training, advocacy and public education, we have seen a more data driven focus to public policy formulation on issues relating to members of this vulnerable community.
 Our recently published Regional Disability Index (RDI) which ranks countries in the Caribbean in terms of their efforts to implement the provisions of the UN Convention on the Rights of Persons with Disabilities (CRPD) is a perfect example of our high quality research on the subject of disability.
+Students at the UWI continue to look towards the UWICDS for guidance in their research on this burgeoning subject.

-As governments within the Caribbean implement a plethora of legislation and policies to protect and empower persons with disabilities, there is an urgent need for trained professionals who have a lucid understanding of persons with disabilities.
-As of September 2019, the UWICDS will be offering three new courses that will equip and strengthen the marketability of our graduates.
+As governments within the Caribbean implement a plethora of legislation and policies to protect and empower persons with disabilities, there is an urgent need for trained professionals who have a pellucid understanding of persons with disabilities.
+Recognizing this national and regional imperative, the UWICDS has moved to capitalize on this situation.
+As of September 2019, we will be offering three new courses that will equip and strengthen the marketability of our graduates through academic exposures which will place them on the cutting edge in the labour market where persons with disabilities are concerned.
 Understanding Persons with Disabilities (DBST1000); Disability, Law and Society (DBST2000) and Disability and Development (DBST3000) are courses that will give you an intricate understanding of the subject of disability and will prepare you for the tremendous employment opportunities as governments execute their new disability plans.

 We are confident that your association with us will enrich your university experience.
-You will get the opportunity to interact with persons with disabilities, including yours truly, who is the first blind person to sit in the Parliament of Jamaica and ultimately became President of that noble institution.
+You will get the opportunity to interact with persons with disabilities, including Senator Dr. Floyd Morris, who is the first blind person to sit in the Parliament of Jamaica and ultimately became President of that noble institution.